polterguy/lizzie/docs/introduction.md

         // Creating an instance of our class, which we can bind to our code. var context = new MainClass();

-        // Creating a binder, and adding some keywords to it. var binder = new Binder<MainClass>();
+        // Creating a binder, and adding the 'foo' function to it. var binder = new Binder<MainClass>();
         binder["foo"] = new Function<MainClass>((ctx, binder2, arguments) => {
             Console.WriteLine("Hello World");